Skip to main content

 Datagens allow you to apply functions to enrich and transform your data without being in production.
 Neat!

-Of note here is that S3 is a Source.
-S3 is not always available as a pre-configured Source in other tools.
+Also of note here is that S3 is available as a Source.
+S3 is not always available an integrated data Source in other tools.

 A lot of admins have trouble storing all their data in their Security Information and Event Management (SIEM) tool, because it requires quickly responsive storage (read: SSDs).
 With Stream, you can push a copy of all your data to cheaper long term storage and cut down on infrastructure costs.